 The average woman is told that she should fear her fertility because she could get pregnant at any time.
 She is then educated about the birth control pill often as the only reliable way to prevent pregnancy.
 As a result, the average woman then starts taking the birth control pill in her teens before her reproductive organs have had an opportunity to fully mature.
 The average woman then proceeds to take the birth control pill for anywhere from 2-15 years.
 During this time she is able to go through life without giving much thought or consideration to her fertility.
 Essentially placing her fertility on the shelf until she is ready to deal with it.
 The average woman eventually gets to a place in her life when she decides she is now ready to have children.
 She stops taking the pill and immediately starts trying to conceive.
 She is told by her physician that there is no reason to delay trying and that her fertility should resume right away.
 Then she starts trying to get pregnant.
 She is told to take her prenatal vitamins, and hope that she gets pregnant.
 If she gets pregnant she is then told to hope that her baby is healthy.
 If she doesn’t get pregnant right away she is told to keep at it for at least 6 months to a year before seeking medical assistance and to keep hoping for the best.

 She is not told that the pill leaches vitamins and minerals out of her body often leaving her depleted of B vitamins among others.
 She is not told that the pill has a detrimental impact on her gut bacteria which impacts her overall health.
-However when she develops repeated yeast infections as a result of the depletion of her healthy gut bacteria she is offered canesten and monostat.
-According to Dr Natasha Campbell-McBride:
+However, when she develops repeated yeast infections as a result of the depletion of her healthy gut bacteria she is offered Canesten and Monistat.
+According to Dr. Natasha Campbell-McBride:

 The effect of contraceptive pills on the composition of bacteria in the gut is devastating.
 The longer the lady is on the contraceptive pill, the deeper will be the damage on her gut flora. (source)